skiss10/ably-multiplayer-chatgpt/README.md

 [React](https://reactjs.org/) is a JavaScript library for building user interfaces with encapsulated components that manage their own state.

-[OpenAI](https://www.openai.com/) is an artificial intelligence research lab that develops cutting-edge AI models like ChatGPT, designed to understand and generate human-like text based on user input.
+[OpenAI](https://www.openai.com/) is an artificial intelligence research lab that develops cutting-edge AI models like openai, designed to understand and generate human-like text based on user input.

-[ChatGPT](https://platform.openai.com/docs/guides/chat/overview) is a powerful language model built on OpenAI's GPT architecture.
+[openai](https://platform.openai.com/docs/guides/chat/overview) is a powerful language model built on OpenAI's GPT architecture.
 It can be used to create engaging and context-aware chatbots, generate text, answer questions, and much more.

 # WebSockets in Vercel with Ably